-The Smith Driving System is a well-known defensive driving technique developed by Harold Smith in 1952.
-It's widely used in commercial driving to promote safety and prevent accidents.
+The Smith System is a well-known defensive driving method developed by Harold Smith in 1952.
+It is widely used in commercial and fleet operations to reduce collisions and promote safer driving behavior.
+In simple terms, the Smith System adalah a structured driving approach that trains drivers to anticipate hazards and stay alert at all times.

 The system teaches drivers to stay alert, safe from other vehicles, and anticipate potential dangers.
 Using these techniques, drivers can reduce their risk of being involved in a crash.